 Our developers have created the incredibly fast Certificate Filter to save your precious time when buying an SSL Certificate.
 Now, you don’t have to search through a lengthy list of SSL products for the one you need.
 Simply use the filter to sort the certificates by brand, price, validation, issue time, and price.
 And if that’s not enough for you, we have more filtering options such as trust level, warranty, site seal, and server licensing.

 During the purchase

 SSL Dragon’s CSR Generator automatically generates your CSR (Certificate Signing Request) and your Private Key, based on the details that you submit when filling the CSR form.
 You need the CSR code when configuring (applying) for an SSL Certificate inside your SSL Dragon account.

 The CSR Decoder tool deciphers the information included in your Certificate Signing Request.
 It’s the opposite process of CSR creation which enables you to see the details you filled in your SSL Certificate request.
-The CSR Decoder is very useful especially when you have several CSR codes which you saved in your computer or email, and you want to look inside them to see what domain name and company they were created for.
+The CSR Decoder is very useful especially when you have several CSR codes that you saved in your computer or email, and you want to look inside them to see what domain name and company they were created for.

 After the purchase

 SSL Labs is one of the most popular SSL Certificate testing tools to check for vulnerabilities in your SSL configuration.
-It provides extensive technical information about the certificate issuer, the algorithm used to sing in, handshake simulation, cipher suites and much more.
+It provides extensive technical information about the certificate issuer, the algorithm used to sing in, handshake simulation, cipher suites, and much more.

 How’s My SSL

 Instead of scanning the SSL Certificate, as the previous tool does, How’s My SSL analyzes the client (browser) and keeps you up to date with the supported protocol version, ephemeral key support, session ticket, TLS compression, BEAST vulnerability, and cipher suites.